duguyue100/DGYDocker/README.md

 1. From the test, it seems that `theano` on CPU container is much slower than my native run on Mac.
 Not sure if it's also true on Linux.

+2. Docker auto build is not always consistent.

 ## Contact

 Yuhuang Hu